-The Delaware State Police (DSP), which is part of the Delaware Department of Public Safety and Homeland Security, operates eight barracks (troops) and a central headquarters in Dover, Delaware.
-All counties of the state have one troop of both uniformed patrol officers and detective units.
+The Delaware State Police (DSP), which is part of the Delaware Department of Public Safety and Homeland Security, operates eight barracks (troops) and a central headquarters in Dover.
+All counties in the state have one troop of both uniformed patrol officers and detective units.
 The Delaware State Police investigate more than 33,000 criminal complaints every year.

-The members of the Delaware State Police are responsible for traffic regulation and law enforcement throughout the state.
-The Delaware State Police have a number of specialized units/bureaus, including: Forensic Firearms Services Unit; Canine Unit; Aviation Unit; SCUBA unit; Crime Lab; Honor Guard; Traffic Section; Tactical Control Unit; Intelligence Unit; and Homicide Unit, just to name a few.
+The Delaware State Police, which is responsible for traffic regulation and law enforcement throughout the state, is organized into the following specialized units/bureaus: Forensic Firearms Services Unit; Canine Unit; Aviation Unit; SCUBA unit; Crime Lab; Honor Guard; Traffic Section; Tactical Control Unit; Intelligence Unit; and Homicide Unit, just to name a few.

-Individuals who want to be eligible for State Trooper jobs in Delaware must meet a specific set of requirements before they can qualify for State Trooper training in Delaware.
-In particular, all candidates must have a valid driver’s license; they must have high school diploma or GED: and they must at least 60 credits from an accredited state college.
-All candidates must also pass a written exam and a physical fitness evaluation.
+Candidates for state trooper jobs in Delaware must have a high school diploma or GED, a valid driver’s license, and at least 60 credits from an accredited state college.
+They must also pass a written exam and a physical fitness evaluation.

 Jobs with Municipal Police Departments in Delaware

-The Dover Police Department serves more than 37,000 people.
-The Dover Police Department is a full-service Police Department that provides the following services:
+The Dover Police Department, which serves more than 37,000 people, operates as a full-service department that provides the following services: